-Mod 2 / 9:00 class: A, C & D days in room A110
+Mod 7: A, B & D days in room A110 Mod 8: A, C, & D days in room A119

 Course Description:

 This course introduces students to a variety of genres in literature, to the processes of effective reading, to the work of discussion and performance as a response to literature, and to the processes of writing in various forms for different purposes, but with an emphasis on critical essays.
 Students will explore readings of aesthetic and cultural significance primarily from American literature, focusing in particular on their thematic and historical connections.